PeridotFinance/PeridotV2Full/defi-platform/README.md

 *   `lint`: Lints the codebase (e.g., using ESLint, Prettier).

 Refer to the `scripts` section in `defi-platform/package.json` for a full list.

-## ☁️ Deployment

-*   The application is built as a standard Next.js project and can be deployed to any platform that supports Node.js and Next.js (e.g., Vercel, Netlify, AWS Amplify, self-hosted Docker).
-*   Ensure all necessary environment variables are configured on the deployment platform.
-*   The PostHog ingest endpoint (`/ingest`) might need specific proxy configuration depending on the deployment platform if you're not using PostHog Cloud's direct ingestion.

-## 🤝 Contributing

-Contributions are welcome!
-Please follow the standard fork-and-pull-request workflow.
-Ensure your code adheres to the project's linting standards and all tests pass.
-(Further details on contribution guidelines can be added here).

 ## 📄 License